 We are confident that we can exceed these lofty goals, but we know we can’t do it without your help.
 So, if you want to make a difference in a child’s life, you can:

-• Make a donation (hyperlink to donation page).
+- Make a donation.
 Whatever you can spare is more than enough.
 Every dollar counts.

 These kids have already been through enough hardship to last a lifetime.
 Raising money, donating gifts and spreading the word to raise awareness can help ease the strain this holiday season.